 'In philosophy, the sphere of the human consciousness is not defined by its absolute function, instead by its implex nature.
 It is not a constant, or particular, because it is more of a universal'.

-'I discovered that the countless things that existed in this world and the universe had a natural explanation and thus, a natural conceptualisation that was, beyond the common and religious form of examination.
+'I discovered that the countless things that existed in this world and the universe had a natural explanation and a natural conceptualisation that was, beyond the common and religious form of examination.
 I began to question many ordinary and extraordinary things of this world and how they operated and how concepts and theories functioned in accordance with the facts and the truth.
 I had many questions about the surroundings of the universe and the intricate nature of human existence.
 I began to study the scientific method of exploration and was satisfied to a certain extent, because it was self-explanatory and detailed.
-I no longer cared much about the religious aspect of exploration and began my quest for knowledge, wisdom, intelligence, rational thinking and above all logic.
+I no longer cared much about the religious aspect of exploration and began my quest for knowledge, wisdom, intelligence, rational thinking, logic, and above all consciousness.
 Ultimately, it led me to the remarkable discovery of philosophy.
 Now, philosophy alone does not prove or disprove anything, it merely offers a rational explication and observation into the intrinsic entanglements of the world and universe.
 How we perceive the concepts of philosophy are no different or unfounded than the presumed concepts of science or religion.
 It is we the observers of these concepts that apply with our interpretative skills and knowledge, the significance of those presupposed concepts.
 The distinction between philosophy and the other fields of observation and examination is that philosophy can merge with scientific or religious arguments, when those arguments are based on the fundamentals of logic and incontrovertible evidence'.

 'The philosopher is always the first interlocutor to philosophise with his axioms, maxims, propositions, philosophemes, etc. At times, a philosopher will perorate or idealise in the argument or discourse, but the parleys are generally to intervene between science and religion.
 Philosophy is the voice of the philosopher and the lexis of the words pronounced.
 Without a voice and words to express, a philosophy is rendered as worthless and nullified.
 It is precisely these things that I mention and more that are the constructive tools for the intellectual philosopher.
 The philosopher may devise innumerable notions and considerations or may construct the foundation of a modern form of rational thinking.
 Either way, the philosopher utilises with a studious demonstration, the mind, the acumen and intellect'.